EN

 After retiring as an RN, I now work at the West Newton Station a couple days/week.
 It is so enjoyable to talk to folks day biking or going the whole length to Washington D.C.
 This year, I started working with the "Over the Hill Gang" taking care of the landscaping flowers around the station and King lot, pulling weeds and weed whacking.
 I love the outdoors and this gives me a chance to help WYTC (a great group) while enjoying the outside time.

-Connie is the 2022-23 President of the WYTC.
+Connie was the 2022-23 President of the WYTC.

 Westmoreland Yough Trail Chapter

-P.O.Box 242, West Newton, Pennsylvania 15089, United States
+P.O.Box 242, West Newton, Pennsylvania 15089 United States

 Questions: wytcnews@hotmail.com